Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes: Abstract

 \section{Abstract}

-Frank-Wolfe algorithms (FW) are popular first-order methods to solve convex constrained optimization problems that rely on a linear minimization oracle instead of potentially expensive projection-like oracles.
-Many works have identified accelerated convergence rates under various structural assumptions on the optimization problem and for specific FW variants when using line search or short-step, requiring feedback from the objective function.
-Little is known about accelerated convergence regimes when utilizing open loop step-size rules, a.k.a.
+Frank-Wolfe algorithms (FW) are popular first-order methods for solving constrained convex optimization problems that rely on a linear minimization oracle instead of potentially expensive projection-like oracles.
+Many works have identified accelerated convergence rates under various structural assumptions on the optimization problem and for specific FW variants when using line-search or short-step, requiring feedback from the objective function.
+Little is known about accelerated convergence regimes when utilizing open-loop step-size rules, a.k.a.
 FW with pre-determined step-sizes, which are algorithmically extremely simple and stable.
-Not only is FW with open loop step-size rules not always subject to the same convergence rate lower bounds as FW with line search or short-step, but in some specific cases, such as kernel herding in infinite-dimensions, it is observed that FW with open loop step-size rules leads to faster convergence as opposed to FW with line search or short-step.
-We propose a partial answer to this open problem in kernel herding, characterize a general setting for which FW with open loop step-size rules converges non-asymptotically faster than with line search or short-step, and derive several accelerated convergence results for FW (and two of its variants) with open loop step-size rules.
-Finally, our numerical experiments highlight potential gaps in our current understanding of the FW method in general.
+Not only is FW with open-loop step-size rules not always subject to the same convergence rate lower bounds as FW with line-search or short-step, but in some specific cases, such as kernel herding in infinite dimensions, it has been empirically observed that FW with open-loop step-size rules enjoys to faster convergence rates than FW with line-search or short-step.
+We propose a partial answer to this unexplained phenomenon in kernel herding, characterize a general setting for which FW with open-loop step-size rules converges non-asymptotically faster than with line-search or short-step, and derive several accelerated convergence results for FW with open-loop step-size rules.
+Finally, we demonstrate that FW with open-loop step-sizes can compete with momentum-based open-loop FW variants.

-\section{Introduction}
+\section{{Introduction}}

 In this paper, we address the constrained convex optimization problem